• Home

 #2: Butterfly Fingerpicks

 Often, playing with fingerpicks feels a bit numb because there’s a barrier between the finger and the strings.
-Not with this design though.
+Not with this design, though.
 I just can’t stress enough how much I like these picks.
 They are bright, loud, and very durable.
-They are also cheaper than some of the other picks on this list.
+They are also cheaper than some other picks on this list.
 A pack of thee, plus a thumb pick will cost you $20, which is a great offer.

 #3: Dunlop 37R.018 Brass Fingerpicks

 Even though I love my picks to have a bit of weight to them, most guitar players prefer lighter plectrums.
-This one’s extremely light (lighter even than some of the plastics).
+This one’s extremely light (lighter even than some plastics).
 All that while being very easily adjustable, durable, and bright.
 It’s a sure bet if you prefer the classic design over more unique options.
 A pack of 20 will cost you a bit more than $21.50.

 #4: Dunlop 9020TP Shell Plastic Finger & Thumbpicks

 My favorite plastic pick!
-If you prefer a mellow and warmer tone over super-bright sound – this is the one for you.
-My problem with plastic picks is that since they’re not adjustable, most manufacturers are making them a bit smaller so your finger will squizz in.
+If you prefer a mellow and warmer tone over a super-bright sound – this is the one for you.
+My problem with plastic picks is that since they’re not adjustable, most manufacturers are making them a bit smaller, so your finger will squizz in.
 A pack of 4 of these will cost you around $14.70.

 #5: ProPik Fingertone Picks

 A perfect mashup between the classical design and Butterfly Fingerpicks’.
 Its hollow design prevents the disconnected feel from the strings while the “frame” is still hard enough to pluck the strings without your finger.
-The downside is the price, each of these bad boys will set you back $9.
+The downside is the price; each of these bad boys will set you back $9.
 It’s worth it, but not as the first fingerpick you try.

 #6: ProPik Extra Comfortable Split Wrap Fingerpicks

-Just like the fingerstone picks above, these are super high-quality picks.
+Just like the Fingerstone picks above, these are super high-quality picks.
 Made by a very reputable and appreciated maker, you can expect them to serve you well.
 As their name suggests, they are one of the most comfortable fingerpicks around.
-If they were a bit cheaper they would rank a lot higher on this list.
-These are a bit cheaper than the fingerstone, and will cost you $7 per pick.
+If they were a bit cheaper, they would rank a lot higher on this list.
+These are a bit cheaper than the Fingerstone, and will cost you $7 per pick.

 #7: Dunlop 9033R Clear Plastic Fingerpicks